 Terminating Patient Relationships

-It may become necessary to end patient relationships that are no longer therapeutic or appropriate based on patient behaviors.
-It is critical, however, that the provider end the relationship in a manner that will not lead to claims of discrimination or abandonment.
+Our data demonstrate that, despite best efforts, it may become necessary to end patient relationships that are no longer therapeutic or appropriate based on patient behaviors or financial factors.
+It is critical, however, that the practitioner end the relationship in a manner that will not lead to claims of discrimination or abandonment, litigation for alleged professional negligence, or complaints to administrative agencies (for example, the state licensing board or the Office for Civil Rights).

 Prior to terminating a patient relationship, consider addressing the underlying reasons for ending the relationship, including noncompliant/nonadherent conduct, mental competency, health literacy, language or cultural barriers, or financial restraints.
-(For strategies to address patient relations—the most common reason that members request assistance—read our articles “Nonadherent and Noncompliant Patients: Overcoming Barriers” and “Patient Relations: Anticipate and Address Challenging Situations.”)
+(For strategies to address these concerns, read our articles “Nonadherent and Noncompliant Patients: Overcoming Barriers” and “Patient Relations: Anticipate and Address Challenging Situations.”)

-If efforts to rehabilitate the relationship are not appropriate or unsuccessful, the criteria for terminating a provider-patient relationship require careful documentation in the patient’s record.
-Although the following list is not exhaustive, it is generally appropriate to end a relationship under the following circumstances:
+If efforts to rehabilitate the relationship are not appropriate or are unsuccessful, it is generally appropriate to end a relationship under the following circumstances:

-Treatment nonadherence: The patient does not or will not follow the treatment plan or the terms of a pain management contract or discontinues medication or therapy regimens prior to completion.
+Treatment nonadherence: The patient does not follow the treatment plan or the terms of a pain management contract or discontinues medication or therapy regimens before completion.

-Follow-up noncompliance: The patient repeatedly cancels follow-up visits or fails to keep scheduled appointments with providers or consultants.
+Follow-up noncompliance: The patient repeatedly cancels follow-up visits or fails to keep scheduled appointments with practitioners or consultants.

-Office policy nonadherence: The patient fails to observe office policies, such as those implemented for prescription refills or appointment cancellations, or refuses to adhere to mandated infection-control precautions.
+Office policy noncompliance: The patient fails to observe office policies, such as those implemented for prescription refills or appointment cancellations, or refuses to adhere to mandated infection-control precautions.

 Verbal abuse or violence: The patient, a family member, or a third-party caregiver is rude, uses disparaging or demeaning language, or sexually harasses office personnel or other patients, visitors, or vendors; exhibits violent or irrational behavior; makes threats of physical harm; or uses anger to jeopardize the safety and well-being of anyone present in the office.

-Display of firearms or weapons: The patient, a family member, or a third-party caregiver wields a firearm or weapon on the premises.
+Display of firearms or weapons: The patient, a family member, or a third-party caregiver threatens practice operations by wielding a firearm or weapon on the premises.
+Office staff may need to contact law enforcement promptly for support to help ensure that the situation does not escalate.

-Inappropriate or criminal conduct: The patient exhibits inappropriate sexual behavior toward providers or staff or participates in drug diversion, theft, or other criminal conduct involving the practice.
+Inappropriate or criminal conduct: The patient exhibits inappropriate sexual behavior toward practitioners or staff or participates in drug diversion, theft, or other criminal conduct involving the practice.

 Exceptions and Special Circumstances

-A number of situations may require additional steps or a delay before ending the patient relationship.
+A number of circumstances may require additional steps or a delay before ending the patient relationship.
 Examples include the following situations:

-• If the provider is the only source of medical or dental care within a reasonable driving distance, care may need to continue until other arrangements can be made.
+- If the practitioner is the only source of medical or dental care within a reasonable driving distance, care may need to continue until other arrangements can be made.

-• When the provider is the only source of specialized medical or dental care, treatment may need to continue until the patient can be safely transferred to another provider who is able to provide appropriate care and follow-up.
+- When the practitioner is the only source of specialized medical or dental care, treatment may need to continue until the patient can be safely transferred to another practitioner who is able to provide appropriate care and follow-up.

-• If the patient is a member of a prepaid health plan, the practitioner must communicate with the third-party payer to request the patient’s transfer to another provider or otherwise comply with the specific terms of the payer-provider agreement.
+- If the patient is a member of a prepaid health plan, the practitioner must communicate with the third-party payer to request the patient’s transfer to another practitioner or otherwise comply with the specific terms of the payer-practitioner agreement.

-• If a patient is pregnant.
+- If a patient is pregnant.
 During the first trimester: End the relationship only if it is an uncomplicated pregnancy and the patient has time to find another practitioner.
 During the second trimester: only for uncomplicated pregnancies and only if the patient transfers to another practitioner prior to cessation of services.
-During the third trimester: only under extreme circumstances, such as illness of the provider.
+During the third trimester: only under extreme circumstances, such as illness of the practitioner.
 Effect a safe transition by working with the risk manager of the facility where delivery is scheduled.
+Provide timely and accurate documentation in the medical record of the situation.

 Certain situations prohibit patient dismissal: